armanadibi7/Rocket-Elevators-Foundation/README.md

 ### Ruby / Rails version
 We used Ruby 2.6.6 and Ruby on Rails 5.2.6

+### Gem used:

+- Secondbase to connect to the second database: https://rubygems.org/gems/secondbase
+- Rails Admin for the admin panel
+- Devise for user authentication
+- PG for Postgres database

 ### Collaborators
 Team Lead: <strong>Do Minh An Nguyen</strong> (Domin)<br />